-Here’s our collection of middle grades New Teacher resources.
+Here’s our collection of professional resources for novice teachers and educators new to the middle level.
 You’ll find some aid, some comfort, and some good advice!
 For help throughout the year, subscribe to MiddleWeb SmartBrief.
-(Revised July 2013)

 The New Teacher Center’s research-based graph, Phases of First-Year Teaching (right), ends in July where it began in September — with anticipation of a new year in the classroom.
 That’s important because in the intervening months, attitudes cycle through “survival” and “disillusionment” before rising toward rejuvenation and reflection.